CustomTypeOne/LoopPatches/README.md

 Follow these directions carefully to remove any old copies of LoopPatches and then download a fresh copy.

 1. Open Finder on your computer and examine the Downloads folder
-    * If a folder called `LoopPatches-dev-f245588` exists, delete it
+    * If a folder called `LoopPatches-dev` exists, delete it
         * Hold down the Control Key and click on the folder name and select `Move to Trash`
-    * If a file called `LoopPatches-dev-f245588.zip` exists, delete it using the same method
+    * If a file called `LoopPatches-dev.zip` exists, delete it using the same method
     * Examine Finder to make sure there are no folders or files that begin with LoopPatches in Downloads, there may be others with the number 2 or 3 appended to the name if you downloaded without deleting old copies or unzipped more than one time
 1. Use the green button at the top of this page that says `Code`
     * Click on `Code`